kevin-tolentino/animeconnectcc-aws-serverless-app/README.md

 - AWS
   - Utilize Amazon Lex in order for voice input for smoother and personal customer experience.
   - Utilize SSML tags in Amazon Connect Contact Flow to make the call experience more personable
-  - I would also create an alternate flow that would welcome the user back if she/he visited called the number again
+  - Create an alternate flow that would welcome the user back if she/he visited called the number again
-  - Develope specific contrained IAM policies per function so that they do not have access to read and write if not needed.
+  - Develop specific contrained IAM policies per function so that they do not have access to read and write if not needed.
 - UI (A fun one 😄)
   - I would create a complementary UI that would complement this call center application to show an image of the recommended anime in a web browser.
 - Misc
   - Conduct directory cleaning and put grouped filed in similar directories (e.g. service directory)

-## Development
+## 🖥️ Development
 ### System Requirements
 - NPM
 - Node.js